HectorH06/Anime-Scraper/README.md

 ### General Description

-This is an scraper for anime that searches within the HTML of anitaku pages and extracts the best quality links for each episode.
+This is a scraper for anime that searches within the HTML of anitaku pages and extracts the best quality links for each episode.

 ```diff
 - EDUCATIONAL PURPOSES ONLY